Edward VII: Early life and education

-Edward was born at 10:48 am on 9 November 1841 at Buckingham Palace.
-He was the eldest son and second child of Queen Victoria and her husband, Prince Albert of Saxe-Coburg and Gotha.
+Edward was born at 10:48 am on 9 November 1841 at Buckingham Palace, London, the eldest son and second child of Queen Victoria and her husband, Prince Albert of Saxe-Coburg and Gotha.
 He was christened Albert Edward at St George's Chapel, Windsor Castle, on 25 January 1842.
 (Note: His godparents were the King of Prussia, his paternal step-grandmother the Duchess of Saxe-Coburg and Gotha (for whom the Duchess of Kent, his maternal grandmother, stood proxy), his great-uncle the Duke of Cambridge, his step-great-grandmother the Dowager Duchess of Saxe-Coburg-Altenburg (for whom the Duchess of Cambridge, his great-aunt, stood proxy), his great-aunt Princess Sophia (for whom Princess Augusta of Cambridge, his first cousin once-removed, stood proxy) and his great-uncle Prince Ferdinand of Saxe-Coburg and Gotha.)
 He was named Albert after his father and Edward after his maternal grandfather, Prince Edward, Duke of Kent and Strathearn.
-He was known as Bertie to the royal family throughout his life.
+He was known as "Bertie" to the royal family throughout his life.